cryptopp-modern/cryptopp-modern.com/content/docs/guides/security-concepts.md

 ...they can learn information about the secret by measuring how well their injected data compresses with it.

+In practice, the attacker sends many **adaptive** requests: they tweak their injected data based on previous responses, and watch how the compressed size changes to home in on the secret character by character.

 ### Famous Attacks

 - **CRIME** (2012) - Attacked TLS compression, recovered session cookies